Ali McCann: Early and personal life

-Born in Edinburgh, McCann and his brothers Lewis (who is also a footballer) and Ross (who is Scotland rugby 7s player) were born and raised in Scotland to a Northern Irish father and an English mother.
+Born in Edinburgh, McCann and his brothers Lewis (who is also a footballer) and Ross (who is Scotland and GB 7s rugby player) were born and raised in Scotland to a Northern Irish father and an English mother.

 Club career

 McCann moved from Hutchison Vale Boys Club to St Johnstone in 2012.
 He made his senior debut on 29 January 2018.

 McCann joined Stranraer on loan in February 2019.

+In May 2021 he was monitored by Celtic.
 He moved to Preston North End on 31 August 2021.

 International career

 McCann has played youth football for Northern Ireland, including at under-21 level.

 On 15 November 2020, McCann made his senior international debut, against Austria.

+In October 2023 he pulled out of the Northern Ireland squad due to injury.